pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 Programmatic navigation and redirections allow you to navigate to different pages in your app or redirect to a different URL programmatically, using JavaScript code instead of clicking on a link or typing in a URL in the address bar.

-Let's say you want to add a sign in page to your Create React App project and redirect the user to the homepage after they've signed in successfully.
+Let's say we want to add a sign in page to our **smarter tasks** project and redirect the user to the homepage after they've signed in successfully.

 First, let's create a new `Signin` component for the sign in page: